DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 $$
     \varrho_i = \frac{1}{N} \sum_{j=1}^{N} p_{ij}
 $$
-Since $x \mapsto cx$ is monotically increasing when $c > 0$.
+Since $x \mapsto cx$ is monotonically increasing when $c > 0$.
 For our purposes, we consider two scoring methods as essentially the same if they are equivalent in ranking.
 Interestingly, equivalent in ranking forms an [equivalence relation](https://en.wikipedia.org/wiki/Equivalence_relation).

 # Scoring Methods